WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/verifiable-displays-in-HTML.md

 ## Conclusion
-In this paper we proposed the outline of specification for temper-proofed, future-proofed, "anywhere renderable", "truly portable" bundles of Verifiable Credentials and their Verifiable Displays, by embedding them into HTML files and linking them with Hashlinks.
+In this paper we proposed the outline of the specification for tamper-proofed, future-proofed, "anywhere renderable", "truly portable" bundles of Verifiable Credentials and their Verifiable Displays, by embedding them into HTML files and linking them with Hashlinks.

 ## Questions